Urgency in the workplace has crucial uses — and some destructive misuses.

 When Haste Makes Waste

 A leader’s bias toward urgency can be equally destructive.
-Leaders who act as if everything is urgent are often perceived like the boy who cried wolf — people start tuning them out and become less interested, not as supportive, and, ultimately, even uncooperative.
+Leaders who act as if everything is urgent are often perceived like the boy who cried wolf — people start tuning them out and become less interested, less supportive, and, ultimately, even uncooperative.
 And if the leader considers all her issues to be urgent, but never treats others’ issues as similarly imperative, she won’t be perceived as a team player.

 Leaders who are used to getting their way often dial up the urgency to focus attention on their concerns or their teams.
 More often, though, they’re so personally uncomfortable if their issues remain unresolved that they execute too quickly just to clear their desks.